guzzle/guzzle/UPGRADING.md

   messages, so it doesn't make sense for Guzzle as a library to add this level of complexity to parsing messages.
 - UriTemplate: URI template parsing has been moved to `GuzzleHttp\Url\UriTemplate`.
 The Guzzle library will automatically use the PECL URI template library if it is installed.
-- Url: URL parsing is now performed in `GuzzleHttp\Url\Url::fromString`.
-If custom URL parsing is necessary, then developers are free to subclass `GuzzleHttp\Url\Url`.
+- Url: URL parsing is now performed in `GuzzleHttp\Url::fromString`.
+If custom URL parsing is necessary, then developers are free to subclass `GuzzleHttp\Url`.

 ## Plugin